 From rolling hills along the mighty Columbia River, the landscape changes to farmsteads and wind farms before the white pyramids of Mt.
 Hood, Mt.
 Adams and Mt.
 Jefferson steal the view.
 After 55 miles of this easy-on-the-eyes route, everyone will want to stop at Shaniko, an authentic ghost town crumbling into the sagebrush and juniper.
 In summer, a few services are open, but in winter you experience its empty and eerie state — which also means no restrooms.
 Wander around the 40-plus buildings, including the Columbia Southern Hotel, jailhouse and schoolhouse.

 Welcome to the John Day Fossil Beds Clarno Unit

 Driving 16 miles, now on Highway 218, you’ll come to magnificent palisades that welcome you to the first of your main destinations, the John Day Fossil Beds Clarno Unit.
 It’s worth walking all three of the unshaded rocky trails, 1.25 miles in length together.
 You’ll reap great views and photo opportunities up the palisades.
 But once you reach the Trail of Fossils, keep a sharp eye out for fossilized wood and leaves in the formations.
 They are not easy to spot.

 Now, take the knowledge you have gained and head to the hills.
-Some of the best fossils are found in the Blue Basin area, including the Island in Time Trail (.3 mile) that includes replicas of mammal fossils.
+Some of the best fossils are found in the Blue Basin area, including the Island in Time Trail (0.3 miles) that includes replicas of mammal fossils.
 You’re rewarded at the end of the trail by an amphitheater of blue-green pinnacles.